-Sign up online through Donate Life, an organization that works hand in hand with the Department of Transportation (DOT) for organ and tissue donation.
+Sign up online through the Wisconsin Department of Health Services.
 By filling out the form provided, you're confirming your choice to become an organ donor.

 DOT will mail you an orange donor dot to place on your driver's license or ID.

 Visit the official Wisconsin Donor Registry site to learn more about becoming a donor.Other Topics in This SectionOrgan Donation Survey

 Are you currently registered as an Organ Donor?

 Thank you!
 Besure to keep your registration up to date.Update Your Organ

 Donor Information ▸